cortexjs-legacy/cortex/README.md

 Read this [getting-started guide](http://ctx.io/get-started) to get a general view.

-For more details about cortex, just visit the handbook: [cortexjs/the-guide-to-cortex](http://book.ctx.io/).
+For more details about cortex, just visit the handbook: [The Handbook of Cortex](http://book.ctx.io/).